ami-iit/paper_bergonti_2022_tro_kinematics-control-morphingcovers/README.md

 run('sim1')
 ```

-If you open the script, you can modify the `config.simulation_with_noise` parameter deciding wether to apply noise.
+If you open the script, you can modify the `config.simulation_with_noise` parameter deciding whether to apply noise.
 Instead, the parameter `config.run_only_controller` allows you to choose if you want to run only the controller without evaluating a new motor placement.

 | # | mesh | script | result |
 | - | - | - | - |